 We’ve all been there when we’ve decided that we want praise before putting in the work.
 The thing with success is that sacrifice must always come first, and that means looking past the shiny objects that grab our attention and time.

 Constantine is doing work that most of us won’t hear about for the Institute for Digital Marketing New Zealand and Digital New Zealand, but he is largely responsible for shaping how an entire country understands the ever-growing digital landscape.
 Sure, some people might have trouble telling you much about him – but his success has come from helping others and saying no to the things that don’t matter.

 The credit for all this hard work?
 Who cares.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.